verifyica-team/pipeliner/README.md

 # Verifyica Pipeliner

-Verifyica Pipeliner allows you define and run a local pipeline using a syntax ***similar*** to GitHub actions.
+Verifyica Pipeliner allows you to define and run a local pipeline using a syntax ***similar*** to GitHub actions.

 **Pipeliner is not designed to be 100% GitHub action compatible**